Join us as we head north to thaw the toes and try to not get eaten in the process.

 The countryside is simple and somewhat barren in places as our journey starts, but yet still holds a beauty all of its own; Gentle hills and grassy planes with select tree cover.
-The road does not allow for loose luggage but an ok sacrifice for having the road to ourselves.
-Large bellied bottle trees stand pronounced and stately at regular intervals but is nothing on what we discovered next.
+The road we have chosen does not allow for loose luggage, but an ok sacrifice for having the road to ourselves.
+Large bellied bottle trees stand pronounced and stately at regular intervals but are nothing on what we discovered next.

 First stop and reward for our travel so far was a visit to the gorgeous Jimbour homestead (built in 1876), a grand historical sandstone mansion nestled between enormous fig trees on a garden oasis. http://jimbour.com/

 As wonderful I am sure is the “Living history Walk” may have been, the breeze in late June had your nipples aching and had us jogging through the tree-lined stretch to the protective walls of the Jimbour gardens.
 The entry opened like a warm hug and as we stepped within, it was as if we were (ready for the cliché’) in another world.
 The lush green manicured hedges and lawns contrasting dramatically with the surrounding vast baron dried off, browned landscape.
 I could see weddings and grand balls were people fly in from miles around (has its own private airstrip as you do)

 All the decorative gardens with their covered pathways, hedges, water features and huge urns were magical but it was the courtyard flanked by the Bluestone Building that I loved, even more so than the main building (if we had been allowed a tour through the main house that opinion may have changed).